 Most toilets comes in two pieces that have to be bolted together when the toilet is installed.
 You'll probably want to separate them if you're moving the toilet to another location or discarding it.
 It's usually easiest to separate the tank from the bowl before you loosen the toilet bolts and lift out the toilet, but it depends on how much working space there is in the toilet alcove.
 If space is limited, you may find it preferable to lift out the toilet first, then disassemble it.
 Either way, here's what you'll have to do:

 - Locate the nuts on the underside of the bowl that are holding the tank to the bowl.
-Grip one with a pair of channel-lock pliers or a wrench.
+Grip one with a pair of pliers or a wrench.
 If you're working alone, clamp vise-grip pliers onto the nut.

-- Remove both screws, then lift the tank off the bowl.
+- Remove both screws, then lift the tank off of the bowl.
 There's no need to remove the flush valve or fill valve from inside the tank unless you plan on replacing them.